 The Cosmos is saying to Homo sapiens, using the unforgiving language of nature; you must change the way you think and the way you live and you must do it now.

-Is there a way for us to break out of this downward ecological spiral?
+Is there a way for us to break out of this downward spiral?
 There is.
 We must examine existing Axial Age patterns of thought wrongly conceived and believed today to be "inherent truths" that have become our enemy.
 The task will be daunting.
 It will require us to reinvent much of what we believe to be the sacred.
 We must change the way we think about everything; our lifestyles, our economics, our political systems, our social systems, our religions, ourselves.

 Today’s proposed patchwork of repairs and technological fixes will not suffice.
-A totally new societal design is called for leading to an entirely new societal structure, a design that can act in concert with nature itself.
-This will require a new architecture calling for no less than a total metamorphosis of the human mind.
+A totally new societal design is called for; one leading to an entirely new societal structure, a design that can act in concert with nature itself.
+This will require a new architecture calling a total metamorphosis of the human mind.